About the Vibrant Denver Bond

 Eligible Projects

 GO bonds can be used to fund construction of public infrastructure and facilities.
-They cannot be used for operational costs, like staffing and services.
-For a project to be eligible for bond funding, it must:
+They cannot be used for general city operations, like staffing and services.
+Eligible projects for the Vibrant Denver Bond were intended to:

 • Be ready to construct quickly,

-• Be part of a city-owned asset, such a city park, recreation center, street, or library,
+• Be part of a city asset, such a city park, recreation center, street, or library,

 • Serve a public purpose, and